bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 		[@a @key @+ @1 @[other] ]

 The list shows kinds of different valid _keys_.
-In contrast to atoms keys are declared as `val` constants.
+In contrast to atoms keys are declared as `val` constants where the declared type is the type of the value the key refers to.
 Two keys are consequently equal if they refer to the same constant.

 ## A System of Systems